cbillowes/curious-programmer-copernicium/resume/2003-eductation-johan-jurgens.md

     - English
     - Afrikaans
   summary:
-    I passed all subjects on Higher Grade and received matric exception, represented the student council twice, was school newspaper Layout Editor and then Editor in Chief and Webmaster of the school's IT college.
+    I passed on Higher Grade with University exception, represented the student council twice, was school newspaper Layout Editor and then Editor in Chief and Webmaster of the school's IT college.
 ---